鎌倉プリント・コレクションへようこそ ・ ﾌｫﾄｸﾞﾗﾋﾞｭｰﾙ 銅版画、ﾐﾗｰ･ﾋﾟｰﾀｰ (Peter Miller)

 - Mask the image area of the patterned resist on the copperplate with packaging tape, and apply stopout to any breaks in the resist.
 Where the tape meets at the corners, smooth it down so that no etchant can get through.

 - Prepare a series of ferric chloride solutions ranging from 45-Baumé to 37-Baumé (a measure of concentration) at 20° C. (68° F.).
-Dilute the solutions, usually supplied as 45-Baumé, with distilled water, allowing time for the water and ferric chloride to mix.
+Dilute the solutions, usually supplied as 45-Baumé, with distilled water, allowing time for the water and ferric chloride to mix thoroughly.
 Pour the etchant into four or five trays arranged from most to least concentrated.

 - Place the positive transparency where it is visible, and identify the darkest areas, midtones, and highlights, in order to follow the progress of the etching.